cl04ker/HTMLCOIN-Scripts/README.md

 If you need help use the GitHub issues or you can find me here: [Unofficial HTMLCOIN Mining Telegram](https://t.me/joinchat/GE3Ziw0pCU5lFZvoACOJwg)

-The following scripts have been written to automate your usage of the HTMLCOIN software on Ubuntu Linux.
+The following scripts have been written to automate your usage of the HTMLCOIN software on Ubuntu Linux and MacOSX.

 I suggest that you clone this repository under a folder called "HTMLCoin" in order to keep things tidy and organised.
 I keep mine at ```~/Crypto/HTMLCoin/HTMLCOIN-Scripts```